karansongara99/BTech-in-Comp-Engineering-/README.md

 <p>MERN is an acronym for the four technologies that form the stack: MongoDB, Express, React, and Node. js.
 Developers recognize the MERN stack as a simplified development platform for building highly scalable and interactive web applications.</p>

+<h1>Python Programming</h1>

+<p>Python is a high-level programming language that is used to create software, websites, and automate tasks.
+It is known for its readability, simplicity, and effectiveness.
+What can you do with Python?
+Create web applications, Perform statistical analysis, Train AI/ML models, Design websites, and Automate repetitive tasks. </p>

 <h1>DBMS</h1>